Mental Health Crisis Services

 Developing a voluntary Crisis Intervention Plan (CI Plan)

 A Crisis Intervention Plan (CI Plan) helps you prepare for future mental health crises.
 It is voluntary and created with your input.
-At CNS Healthcare, the plan starts during intake and gets reviewed every year.
+At CNS Healthcare, the team starts the plan during intake and reviews it every year.

 Your case manager works closely with you to keep it updated as your needs or goals change.